Board of Directors

 Karen is determined to support the YSC mission that no young woman should face breast cancer alone.

-Desiree was diagnosed with breast cancer at age 38, with a recurrence at 47.
-Following her initial diagnosis, she began volunteering with the Witness Project of Harlem and Survivors in Spirit.
-She later joined SHARE, where she aided outreach efforts regarding ovarian cancer in the African-American community.
-Desiree works with SHARE’s Side by Side and Ambassador Programs.
-She also facilitates a support group for women of African, African-American and Caribbean heritage.
-Desiree is an active YSC volunteer and member of the In Living Pink Benefit Committee.
-Her firsthand experience as a young woman with breast cancer drives her desire that the needs of this population are heard, addressed and that no young woman feels alone on their journey.
+She began volunteering with the Witness Project of Harlem and Survivors in Spirit, following her initial diagnosis.
+She first joined SHARE to aid their outreach efforts regarding ovarian cancer in the African-American community.
+She later started working with their Side by Side Program focusing on patient/doctor communication.
+She educates the African-American community on breast and ovarian cancers through their Ambassador Program.
+She facilitates a support group for women of African, African-American and Caribbean heritage.
+Desirée volunteers with YSC to support their initiatives since she was unaware of the organization when diagnosed.
+Her firsthand experience as a young woman with breast cancer drives her desire that the needs of this population are heard, addressed and no young women feels alone on the journey.
+She’s a member of the In Living Pink Benefit Committee.

-Desiree is a member of the National Breast Cancer Coalition (NBCC) and a graduate of Project LEAD.
-She lobbies in Albany, NY, and Washington, DC.
-As a patient advocate, she has attended the Breast Cancer Symposium, San Antonio Breast Cancer Symposium, American Association for Cancer Research’s Scientist-Survivor Program, Breast Cancer Action’s rally at the Supreme Court hearing against Myriad, and the ESO Advanced Breast Cancer 2 Conference.
-Desiree is also a peer reviewer for the Department of Defense’s Breast Cancer Research Program.
+She lobbies in Albany, NY and Washington, DC.
+She is a member of the National Breast Cancer Coalition (NBCC) and a graduate of Project LEAD.
+As a patient advocate, she’s attended: the Breast Cancer Symposium, the San Antonio Breast Cancer Symposium, American Association for Cancer Research's Scientist-Survivor Program and rally, Breast Cancer Action's rally at the Supreme Court's hearing against Myriad and the European School of Oncology’s Advanced Breast Cancer 2 conference.
+Desirée is a peer reviewer for the Department of Defense's Breast Cancer Research Program.

 MEDICAL ADVISORY BOARD CHAIR